There are phases in our life where we feel simply uninspired. Everyday day seems the same, simple daily routines are a drag.

 Like suppose if you want to really get want to get rid of a bad habit like procrastination so instead of doing all the work in a day that you have been ignoring for long, just concentrate on doing one work sincerely for 20 mins.

 Every single hurdle is overcome by making little efforts.
 Just have that faith in yourself.
+Make small attainable goals and focus on improving yourself consistently each day.

 Take a vacation